ARREYETTA14/African-Restaurant-Web-App-Dockerized-with-Flask-MySQL/README.md

 ## Step 6: Write web/app.py

-Your Flask backend serving the page and handling orders.
+Your Flask backend serves the page and handles orders.

 ```python
 from flask import Flask, request, redirect, url_for